Ressentiment: Kierkegaard and Nietzsche

 Ressentiment is a reassignment of the pain that accompanies a sense of one's own inferiority/failure on to an external scapegoat.
 The ego creates the illusion of an enemy, a cause that can be "blamed" for one's own inferiority/failure.
 Thus, one was thwarted not by a failure in oneself, but rather by an external "evil."

 According to Kierkegaard, ressentiment occurs in a "reflective, passionless age", in which the populace stifles creativity and passion in passionate individuals.
 Kierkegaard argues that individuals who do not conform to the masses are made scapegoats and objects of ridicule by the masses, in order to maintain status quo and to instill into the masses their own sense of superiority.

 Ressentiment comes from reactiveness: the weaker someone is, the less their capability to suppress reaction.
 According to Nietzsche, the more a person is active, strong-willed, and dynamic, the less place and time is left for contemplating all that is done to them, and their reactions (like imagining they are actually better) become less compulsive.
 The reaction of a strong-willed person (a "wild beast"), when it happens, is ideally a short action: it is not a prolonged filling of their intellect.

 Another aspect according to a discussion by Stephen Mulhall, Keith Ansell-Pearson and Fiona Hughes is that after the weaker (slave) side has won out over the stronger, there is in ressentiment a general sense of disappointment that the rewards of victory are much less than was expected by the slaves.
-The former long-time past resentment at being a slave is perhaps increased by an inadequate outcome, leading to ressentiment.
+The former long-time past resentment at being a slave is perhaps increased by an inadequate outcome, leading to further ressentiment.